JuliaInterop/RCall.jl/docs/src/installation.md

 !!! note
     When these preferences are set, they take precedence over the R installation configured using the `R_HOME` environment variable when RCall.jl was last built.

+#### Usage with CondaPkg (experimental)

 Unlike [customizing the R installation using `R_HOME`](#Customizing-the-R-installation-using-R_HOME), the Preferences-based approach allows for each of your Julia projects using RCall.jl to use a different R installation.
 As such, it is appropriate for when you want to install and manage R with [CondaPkg](https://github.com/JuliaPy/CondaPkg.jl).
-Assuming that RCall and CondaPkg are installed, the following script will install a CondaPkg-managed R and set the correct Preferences so that RCall.jl will make use of it.
+Assuming that RCall and CondaPkg are installed, the following script will install a CondaPkg-managed R and set the correct preferences so that RCall.jl will make use of it.

 ```
 using Libdl